 RFP Summary provided by the agency

-1. Outreach: increase the pipeline of possible applicants (see SBIR authorization language for explicit direction to increase the participation of women, socially/economically disadvantaged individuals, and small businesses in underrepresented areas, typically rural states); and build the capacity of partner organizations and individuals to refer possible SBIR/STTR applicants through train-thetrainer activities.
+- Outreach: increase the pipeline of applicants and build the capacity of partner organizations and individuals to refer possible SBIR/STTR applicants through train-the trainer activities.

-3. Technical assistance: encourage the transition from Phase I to II and commercialization of technology developed through SBIR/STTR program funding; and form and or support mentoring networks to provide business advice and counseling
+- Technical assistance: encourage the transition from Phase I to II and commercialization of technology developed through SBIR/STTR program funding; and form and or support mentoring networks to provide business advice and counseling.

 What is the mission and focus of the program: research, social, economic or others?